 Recognition is not another fleeting HR trend.
 The value of appreciation is timeless.
 Recognition will always be essential to employee engagement.

 Data also proves the high ROI for businesses that focus on recognition.
-And not to mention the personal stories that demonstrate the power of gratitude, like the nurses at my local clinic.
+And not to mention the personal stories that demonstrate the power of gratitude.

 Ultimately, the only thing preventing your company from growing a thriving culture of appreciation is a belief about the workplace.